Keke Kaikhosroshvili

 Use the SMART goal framework to frame your virtual training around the most effective goals.
 If you’ve never heard of SMART goals, or if you need a quick refresher, here’s a brief explainer:

-A virtual training platform like Zavvy can help managers at every level develop personalized, goal-oriented training options for their teams.
+An AI-powered virtual training platform like Zavvy can help managers at every level develop personalized, goal-oriented training options for their teams.

 Google and other forward-thinking companies have experimented with microlearning, a powerful way to deliver virtual training in small, easily digestible pieces.